 Real estate software provides agents everything from lead generation tools to video editing, expense tracking, and open house management software.
-Choose the right tools to simplify each sale and create top producing agents.
-To help you identify the best options, we identified the 37 best real estate software, tools, and apps on the market today.
+Choose the right tools to simplify each sale and create top-producing agents.
+To help you find the best options, we identified the 43 best real estate software, tools, and apps on the market today.

 1. Freshsales (Customer Relationship Management)

-Choosing a CRM is up there with a root canal for most realtors.
+Choosing a CRM is about as fun as a root canal for most realtors.
 There are dozens and dozens of options on the market, all promising to help you close more leads.
 Select a CRM that creates effective engagement with clients, helps you visualize their journey through the sales process, and notifies you to consistently follow-up on each step of the way.

-Freshsales is a CRM that does all of that with a “forever free” version that lets you test the waters and see how a CRM can benefit your real estate business.
-Plus, if you’d like to add more features, the paid version starts as low as $12/month.
+Freshsales does all of that with a “forever free” version that lets you test the waters and see how a CRM can benefit your real estate business.
+Plus, if you’d like to add more features, the paid version starts as low as $12 per month.
 Click here to learn more.

 Staged photos help potential buyers imagine themselves living in your listed properties.
 When you’re creating and posting listings, make sure you use high-quality photos to engage homebuyers.
 BoxBrownie.com is a professional and inexpensive tool that offers virtual real estate staging, image enhancement, and day-to-dusk editing services with quick turnaround times.

 BoxBrownie.com has 40 designers on staff who create and edit images to help buyers visualize themselves in your homes so you can sell faster.
 Click here for a free trial and receive three image enhancements plus one day-to-dusk edit when you sign up.

 “The best product for 2019 is BoxBrownie.
 Even professional photos can be enhanced with photo editing.
 Most of my listings are being virtually staged for about $150 per house rather than $1,000 to $2,000 per month.
 This product generates a huge return compared to cost.”